Trucking Safety and the Bottom Line

 Penske offers driver training to all full-service lease and contract maintenance customers, with classes at customer locations, Penske Truck Leasing locations and online.
 Penske Truck Leasing also offers peer management seminars where groups of customers can join together with Penske to discuss emerging regulations and safety issues.

 Penske maintains vehicles at and above FMCSA regulations and provides fleet performance metrics to identify and assess risk.
-Penske also handles licensing and vehicle tax reporting to ensure fleets are compliant, and tracks all aspects of maintenance and repairs.
+Penske also handles licensing and vehicle tax reporting to ensure fleets are compliant and track all aspects of maintenance and repairs.

 Penske takes safety seriously.
 Implementation of safety recommendations can help reduce costs related to crashes.
 It also can lead to lower insurance rates, fewer claims and improved reputation.
 That's why Penske offers important safety programs as part of our core services, with no additional cost to customers.